pro0255/pro0255/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; High school with medical focus.
+- 🎓 &nbsp; Studied high school with medical focus.
 - 🤔 &nbsp; I like programming in Python 🐍 and JavaScript (TypeScript).
 ML/AI enthusiast.
 Unstructured textual data are fun.
-I would like to try to help with machine learning to save some lives.
 - 🎓 &nbsp; Studied Computer Science (Data Analysis) on VSB - Technical University of Ostrava - VSB-TUO (master).
 - 🌱 &nbsp; Open to learn something new.